 These owls are also known for their loud screams, which they use to communicate with each other.

-The Great Grey Owl is a protected species in Canada and the United States.
+The Great Gray Owl is a protected species in Canada and the United States.
 Hunting of this owl is not allowed.

 Short-eared Owls are one of the most widespread owl species in the world.
 They are found on every continent except Antarctica and prefer open habitats such as grasslands, meadows, tundra, and marshes.
 In North America, they are most common in the northern Great Plains and Great Lakes region.